vanruc/todoApp/README.md

 #### Documents
 Skyve uses the term document to indicate the business-focused nature of application objects.

-In this tutorial we suppose that will have below documents - objects involved.
+In this tutorial we assume the app will have the below documents - objects involved
-1. Staffs - who will create the tasks, assign tasks and also doing tasks.
+1. Staff - who will create, assign, and complete tasks.
-2. Projects - each project may contain multiple tasks base on customer requirements.
+2. Projects - each project may contain multiple tasks, based on customer requirements.
-3. Todo - task need to be done for each project
+3. Todo - task needed to be done for each project

-So let go to define above documents inside our `todo.xml`
+So lets go define above documents inside our `todo.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>